calvalus-calmar/docker-calmar/README.md

 docker-compose restart calvalus-portal
 ```

-Note that the default Tomcat username and password is root and demo*.
+Note that the default Tomcat username and password is root and calmar.
 These can be changed by editing the
 `/opt/tomcat/conf/tomcat-users.xml` file within the `calvalus-portal` container.
 You must also restart the `calvalus-portal`
 container for these changes to take effect.